Fbocoum1/Networking-portfolio/README.md

 ## Overview

-The portfolio highlights my background as a Networking Systems & Technologies student at Olive-Harvey College, the skills I am learning and practicing, my hands-on labs, and my contact information for internships and entry-level IT roles.
+The portfolio highlights my background as a Networking Systems & Technologies student at Olive-Harvey College, the skills I am learning and practicing, my hands-on labs, and my contact information.
+I am preparing to start working in networking and IT support after my graduation in May 2026.

 The site is organized into several sections that display one at a time (Home, Skills I’m Learning and Practicing, Hands-On Labs, Contact), plus a top navigation link to download my resume.